ngrok/ngrok-docs/docs/guides/device-gateway/linux.md

 1. Open a terminal into your remote Linux device.

 1. Download the latest ngrok binary for your Linux distribution.
-You can find the correct binary on our [ngrok download page](https://ngrok.com/download): Select your operating system, select the version and copy the link that appears in the **Download** button.
+You can find the correct binary on our [ngrok download page](https://ngrok.com/download): Select your operating system, select the version, and copy the link that appears in the **Download** button.
 Below is an example for x86-64:
 ```bash
 wget https://bin.equinox.io/c/bNyj1mQVY4c/ngrok-v3-stable-linux-amd64.tgz
 ```